samturton2/Interview_prep/README.md

 - Configuration management
 - Continuous monitoring

+It is best practise for bringing teams together, making them share responsibility, producing infrastructure as code, and automating processes.
+This CI/CD of the product will allow faster time to market, better team work ethic, automated scalable environments, continuous release cycles, and increased quality of product (constent testing).

 **Why use DevOps?**

 - S - Development team and Operations team worked in separate silos with poor communication between teams